 A lot of learners of English confuse the word ‘everyday’ with ‘every day’.
 You might be among those who ask: ” Is it everyday or every day ?” ” Everyday one or two words ?”
-What is the difference between everyday and every day? ” Is everyday one word? ” Is every day one word?”
+What is the difference between everyday vs every day? ” Is everyday one word? ” Is every day one word?”

 Everyday is an adjective that we can use to describe something which happens every day or regularly; something ordinary and usual not special.

 Using Everyday in a Sentence

 - I have a small dictionary for everyday use.

 - Nowadays, the Internet is part and parcel of everyday life.
 We use it every day.